truj1ll0/mkdocs-help-center/docs/classy-live/mobile-app.md

 | **Feature**         | Add payment method                                                                         | Add payment method                                                                        |
 | **Requirements**    | Password-protected WiFi network                                                            | Smartphone or tablet with the Classy Live mobile app                                      |

-As part of the beta program, you can purchase the Reader M2 and accessories through Classy Live.

 ### Order a card reader

 To purchase a reader: